-Road to Hope is one of PCAU’s programs under advocacy and awareness creation established in 2012 in partnership with Center for Hospice Care in Indiana USA.
+Road to Hope is one of PCAU’s programs under advocacy and awareness creation established in 2012 in partnership with the Center for Hospice Care in Indiana USA.
 The program is aimed at supporting child caregivers to start or continue with education and psychosocial support.
 The children are identified in collaboration with palliative care practitioners especially in the rural districts of Uganda.

 Amidst the closure of schools, Road to Hope children received homeschooling in their respective homesteads by professional teachers and monthly food/basic needs under support from Center for Hospice Care.